Samaliani/BertTokenizer4D/README.md

 # BertTokenizer4D

-A Delphi implementation of the BERT tokenizer — `TBertTokenizer` — inspired by the .NET `BertTokenizer`.
+A Delphi implementation of the BERT tokenizer — `TBertTokenizer` — inspired by the .NET [`FastBertTokenizer`](https://github.com/georg-jung/FastBertTokenizer).
 It supports WordPiece tokenization and converts text into token ID sequences ready for input into BERT models via ONNX.

 ## 📦 Features